What is Alternative Minimum Tax?

 - Pay the higher of the two taxes.

 There’s no easy way to see if you’re subject to the AMT.
-However, you’ll usually be subject to it if you:
+However, you could be subject to it if you:

-- Claim many deductions on your Schedule A
+- Claim certain itemized deductions on your Schedule A

 - Exercise incentive stock options (ISOs) but don’t sell the stock in the same year